Framework Category

 Has your organization documented a comprehensive assessment of the potential business impacts that could result from unauthorized access to your communications, systems, and data?

-This question evaluates whether your organization has formally analyzed and documented the potential consequences of security breaches across your digital environment.
+Business impact analysis is what's being evaluated, namely whether you have documented a thorough assessment of the consequences of unauthorized access to your communications, systems, and data.
 Such analysis should identify impacts like financial losses, operational disruptions, reputational damage, regulatory penalties, and intellectual property theft that could result from unauthorized access incidents.

 Has your organization conducted a systems interdependency analysis to identify and mitigate potential cascading failures across interconnected systems?